-During my recent trip to Peru, an opportunity presented itself.
-It was the perfect situation and provided me with lots of food for thought.
+During my recent trip to Peru, a perfect opportunity presented itself.

 Here’s What Happened

-There was a miscommunication about what to bring to the Bolivia border crossing and the plans for the day.
+There was a miscommunication about the plans for the day and what to bring to the Bolivia border crossing.
 We all heard – take only your passports and leave the rest of your stuff on the van.
 We left Bolivia Passport Control and crossed a bridge by foot over into Bolivia, boarding a different van.
 We wondered what was going on.
 We had no idea we were on our way to some sites in Bolivia for the day – without our packs.

-When arriving at the first site, still all wondering what was happening.
-The group started to get concerned – we didn’t have our hats, sunscreen, cameras, water, etc. We brought our concerns to the leader who, when confronted, got defensive, stating: Well I got my pack, I can’t help it if you all didn’t hear correctly!
-He then said to all of us: We all need to take responsibility for ourselves.
+We arrived at the first site, still all wondering what was happening.
+The group was concerned – we didn’t have our hats, sunscreen, cameras, water, etc. We brought our concerns to the leader who, when confronted, got defensive, stating: Well I got my pack, I can’t help it if you all didn’t hear correctly!
+He continued: We all need to take responsibility for ourselves.
 I heard [from the hired guide] to take my pack!
 It’s time to put dissension aside and move on from it!

-It didn’t seem to matter to him that I, and everyone else on the tour, left the van with only our passports and without any idea about the day’s logistics.
+It didn’t seem to matter to him that everyone on the tour left the van with only their passports and without any idea about the day’s logistics.
 His defensiveness surprised me . . .
 I expected understanding.
 This had the unfortunate effect of placing me in a less empowered place.
-It triggered a victim button in me . . .
+It triggered a victim wound . . .
 I was no longer clear and present.

 My head was yelling at me to say something!!

 Here’s what it wanted me to say when he was addressing us: